bryce-mcmath/foodzebra/README.md

 And navigate to localhost:8080 in your browser.

+### Viewing Docs

+Open /docs/jsdoc/index.html in your browser

 ## Deployment

 After forking the project and setting up the cloud database and .env file as per the above steps, add your forked repo to Travis CI [here.](https://travis-ci.com/getting_started) After that, setup a Heroku instance following the guide [here,](https://devcenter.heroku.com/articles/getting-started-with-nodejs) add your environment variables with the Heroku dashboard, and add your api-key and app name to the .travis.yml file.